 Experience At Least One European Country

 It’s hard to choose just one, so if time and money allows it, go all out.
 One of my best friend’s and her husband spent 2 weeks in six different European countries and got to mark off so many “must-do’s” on her traveling bucket list.
-We joined them for Ireland and London, and now Germany and Italy are on our “Before 30” list.
-We can’t decide between the two, so we might just have to do both!
+We joined them for Ireland and London, and when I originally wrote this post, Germany was high on our list.
+In September, we spent 10 days traveling through Amsterdam, Lucerne, and Munich for Oktoberfest.
+I’m working on the travel guides now!

 Travel Far, Far, Away

-As we get closer to 30, and the ideas of starting a family keeps sparking our interest, I think of the places that may be the most difficult to travel with a young child.
+As we think about trips to take before 30, and the ideas of starting a family keep sparking our interest, I think of the places that may be the most difficult to travel with a young child.
 New Zealand, being over 24 hours worth of traveling time away, is tugging at my heart, but Argentina and Thailand are close behind.
 Time and money can be a big factor when traveling far from home, so I also like to think our honeymoon in Hawaii was “far, far away”.
 Everyone has different ideas of what a long trip looks like, so stick with what your vacation time and budget allow.

 The further you get from home, the more you’ll be out of your comfort zone, and that’s always a trip to remember.